-LinkedIn recruiter “Sidebar” filters are those filters you see on your left side of the Talent Pool tab.
+You can see LinkedIn recruiter “Sidebar” filters on your left side of the Talent Pool tab.
 These are the basic Recruiter filters.
 Thus, they will create a good base for specifying what you are looking for in a candidate.

-This filter searches the job titles a user adds to their profile in the Experience section.
+This filter searches the job titles users add to their profile in the Experience section.
 Start by choosing the time when the candidate had this job, from the drop-down menu.

 For example, let's say you are trying to find employees for a Sales Rep job posting.